singhalsparsh/flux-ai/README.md

 bun dev
 # or
 yarn dev
+# or
+npm run dev
 ```

-4. Open your browser and navigate to `http://localhost:3000`
+4. Open your browser and navigate to `http://localhost:3000/chat`